 - Play “school” by using preschool workbooks.
 We got a ton of workbooks from the Dollar Tree.
 By turning it into a play activity, it may be easier to get them interested in learning.

 So there you have it, some creative ways to keep kids entertained indoors.
-I’m sure some of these are not new to my fellow parents, but hopefully they can help give you an idea or spark a new one.
+I’m sure some of these are not new to my fellow parents, but hopefully, they can help give you an idea of something fun to do or spark a new one.

 Do you have some ideas to add to the list?
 Please do share!